Ri Yong-mu: Under Kim Jong Il (1994–2011)

-Kim Jong-un era (2011–2022)
+Under Kim Jong Un (2011–2022)

-Upon the death of Kim Jong-il in 2011, Ri was ranked 13th in the funeral committee.
+Upon the death of Kim Jong Il in 2011, Ri was ranked 13th in the funeral committee.
 This presumably corresponds to his ceremonial rank in the top leadership at that time.

-Ri retained his place in the Politburo at the 4th Party Conference in 2012, and was reelected to the National Defence Commission by the 2014 Supreme People's Assembly.
+Ri retained his place in the Politburo at the 4th Party Conference in 2012, and was reelected to the National Defence Commission by the 13th Supreme People's Assembly.

 Death

-Ri died from a heart attack on 27 January 2022, at the age of 97.
+Ri died from a myocardial infarction on 27 January 2022, at the age of 97 just two days after his birthday.